dd-projects/hero-clone/README.md

 ## Where we're at
 This project is being undertaken in the pursuit of familiarizing ourselves with Java-based web applications, Tomcat, and Spring WEBMVC/Security.

 As of version 0.0, this is a simple proof of concept STS project that incorporates basic JSTL, and initializes a Spring WEBMVC application.
-Our hope is to keep this running and turn it into a real live project.
+Our hope is to keep this running and turn it into a real live game.
+Keep an eye out!

 ## Technologies:
 - Java 7